codename0og/RiFornet_Vocoder/README.md

 - tts
 ---

+Changing the name because I found another unrelated model that has the same name, sorry!

 # Model Card for Model ID

-[HuggingFace 🤗 - Repository](https://huggingface.co/Respair/HiFormer_Vocoder) (Please Check HuggingFace, I often update there + the checkpoints I train)
+[HuggingFace 🤗 - Repository](https://huggingface.co/Respair/RiFornet_Vocoder) (Please Check HuggingFace, I often update there + the checkpoints I train)

 **DDP is very un-stable, please use the single-gpu training script** - if you still want to do it, I suggest uncommenting the grad clipping lines; that should help a lot.